SimonGenin/hadron-docs/src/core.md

 - `key` - item name (same as provided during registration)

-Returns item or item instance according to item type and lifetime option.
+The method returns item or item instance according to item type and lifetime option.

 #### Example usage in bootstrapping function